battaglr/smlst/readme.md

 ## License

-I don’t care about legal stuff nor attribution.
+I don’t care about legal stuff or attribution.
 Do whatever you want with this, it’s public domain.